 Acting Director LSST Operations

-Bob Blum transitioned to Acting Director for LSST Operations in October, 2019 after 21 years at NOAO, where he was Deputy Director for 10 years.
+Bob Blum transitioned to Acting Director for LSST Operations in October, 2018 after 21 years at NOAO, where he was Deputy Director for 10 years.
 Blum’s research interest is large survey science with a focus on studies of the Milky Way and Local Volume.
 Prior to his role as Deputy Director, Blum spent 10 years at the Cerro Tololo Inter-American Observatory in Chile as a staff astronomer.
 He joined NOAO after completing a Hubble Fellowship at the University of Colorado where he worked on near infrared studies of massive stars and star clusters.
-Blum received his PhD from Ohio State University and holds a BS and MSc in aeronautical and astronautical engineering from University of Washington.
+Blum received his PhD from Ohio State University and holds a BS and MSc in aeronautical and astronautical engineering from the University of Washington.
 Blum is a member of the American Astronomical Society and the International Astronomical Union.

 Lori Allen joined NOAO in 2009 from the Harvard-Smithsonian Center for Astrophysics where she was a member of the IRAC instrument team for the Spitzer Space Telescope.
 Allen has served as Associate Director of Kitt Peak since 2014.
 In the position of Acting Director of NOAO, she was responsible for top level management of NOAO and continuing senior management of Kitt Peak.
 Allen received her PhD from the University of Massachusetts, Amherst and is a member of the Spitzer Science Center Oversight Committee and of the AAS Committee on Light Pollution, Radio Interference and Space Debris.
 Her research interests include wide-field surveys, star and planet formation, protoplanetary disk evolution, asteroids and galactic archaeology.
 Lori is Director of the Mid-Scale Observatories (MSO) which includes the Kitt Peak and Cerro Tololo Observatories.